 Eczema and food allergies often go hand-in-hand.
 The school cafeteria can be a risky place for kids with either.
 Make sure your child isn't exposed to foods that could cause a reaction.

 Peanut allergies are one of the most common -- and serious -- food allergies.
 If your child has a known peanut allergy, Adigun says, make sure the school is peanut-free, or at least the classroom is.
-If the allergy is life-threatening, you'll want to keep an epinephrine injector (Adrenaclick, Auvi-q, EpiPen or Symjapi) at school in case your child does come into contact with the offending food.
+If the allergy is life-threatening, you'll want to keep an epinephrine injector (Adrenaclick, Auvi-q, EpiPen, Symjapi, or a generic auto-injector) at school in case your child does come into contact with the offending food.

 Also send your child to school with his own stockpile of snacks.
 Make sure they’re ones he likes, so he won't eat his friends' snacks, Adigun suggests.

 Don't wait for a problem to happen.
 Talk to your child's teachers and the school nurse ahead of time.
 Make sure they know about your child's eczema and allergies.

 Tell the teacher, "If you see that my child is having difficulty breathing or is starting to scratch, please call the nurse right away," Adigun says.